Struggling with fatigue, having difficulty focusing, or just not feeling like your best self?

 Prolonged stress appears to dampen dopamine responses in animals.
 Some evidence suggests that people who have been subjected to long-term psychosocial stress can also experience changes in their dopamine responses during a stressful situation.

-Some illegal substances and medications can affect dopamine activity.
+Some illegal substances and meds can affect dopamine activity.
 Levels of dopamine receptors and transporters can be affected in different ways by different drugs, and ultimately release of dopamine within the brain can be decreased.

 Lack of certain nutrients, like tyrosine, which is a precursor to dopamine, can impede dopamine production.
 Additionally, deficiencies in vitamins like B6, B9, and B12 can influence dopamine levels, as they are vital for the conversion of amino acids into neurotransmitters.
 Ensuring an adequate intake of nutrients can be crucial for optimal dopamine synthesis and function.